 We have not begun to market or generate revenues from the commercialization of any of our product candidates.
-We have only a limited history upon which one can evaluate our business and prospects as our product candidates are still at an early stage of development and thus we have limited experience and have not yet demonstrated an ability to successfully overcome many of the risks and uncertainties frequently encountered by companies in new and rapidly evolving fields, particularly in the biopharmaceutical area.
+We have only a limited history upon which you can evaluate our business and prospects as our product candidates are still at an early stage of development and thus we have limited experience and have not yet demonstrated an ability to successfully overcome many of the risks and uncertainties frequently encountered by companies in new and rapidly evolving fields, particularly in the biopharmaceutical area.
 For example, to execute our business plan, we will need to successfully:

-- · execute research and development activities using technologies involved in the development of our product candidates; - build, maintain and protect a strong intellectual property portfolio; - gain regulatory approval and acceptance for the development and commercialization of any product candidates we develop; - · conduct sales and marketing activities; - · develop and maintain successful strategic relationships; and - manage our spending and cash requirements as our expenses are expected to continue to increase due to research and pre-clinical work, clinical trials, regulatory approvals, commercialization and maintaining our intellectual property portfolio.
+- execute research and development activities using technologies involved in the development of our product candidates; - build, maintain and protect a strong intellectual property portfolio; - gain regulatory approval and market acceptance for the commercialization of any product candidates we develop; - conduct sales and marketing activities if any of our product candidates are approved; - develop and maintain successful strategic relationships; and - manage our spending and cash requirements as our expenses are expected to continue to increase due to research and pre-clinical work, clinical trials, regulatory approvals, commercialization and maintaining our intellectual property portfolio.